SpektraSystems/Azure-MySQL-DMS-Lab/PostgreSQL-on-Azure/Module 1: Using Azure Database for PostgreSQL to Run a Python Application.md

 ### Sign In to the Azure portal

-1. In the Email, phone, or Skype box, type <inject key="AzureAdUserEmail" /> and click Next
+1. In the Email, phone, or Skype box, type <inject key="AzureAdUserEmail" /> and click **Next**
-2. In the Password box, type <inject key="AzureAdUserPassword" /> and click Sign in
+2. In the Password box, type <inject key="AzureAdUserPassword" /> and click **Sign in**
 3. In the Stay signed in? pop-up window, click No
-4. In the Welcome to Microsoft Azure pop-up window, click Maybe Later Create a storage account and Initialize the Azure CLI
+4. In the Welcome to Microsoft Azure pop-up window, click Maybe Later.
+Create a storage account and Initialize the Azure CLI
 5. To launch the Azure Cloud Shell, click the Cloud Shell button on the menu in the top menu bar of the Azure portal.
 The button launches an interactive shell that you can use to run all of the steps required to create and manage an Ubuntu Linux VM.
 6. Once the shell launches, you will see "Welcome to Azure Cloud Shell".
 Click on the Bash (Linux) option at the bottom
 7. In the "You have no storage mounted" tab, click Show Advanced Settings